Leung Po Shan: The Death of Siu Ling—1995

 Leung's next work was inspired by her stage performance at 20 Beans Theater, where female character Siu Ling committed suicide.
 The play attempted to portray the female as the violator (in contrast to the traditional view that females are victims).
 Leung assumed the role of Siu Ling and performed the role in a small room.
 Audiences stood outside, listening to classic music while observing her through a glass window.
 Ling, in the closed room without music, used a hammer to smash tomatoes until they spread across a white sheet "like blood".
 She painted the glass window with tomato sauce until the audience's view of Ling was completely obscured.
 Leung believed that females can be violent and that symbols used to represent female characteristics can also reflect harshness, such as needles and music.
 To Leung, tenderness and violence are two sides of the same coin.
 Leung utilized violence as the tool to attack stereotypical female images and then dislocated herself from the 'crime scene'.
 Leung's performance was attacked for erasing the performer's female identity.

 Ten Steps One Kneel to Xin Ya—1996, 2003, 2005

 Besides her challenges to people's perception of female characteristics, Leung laments the loss of humanistic spirit.
 Ten Steps One Kneel to Xin Ya is a performance piece she revealed in 1996 at CUHK.
 At that time she read several books authored by Chi'en Mu, a master in sinology studies and realized that few students know about this scholar.
 The performance Carrying the book Xin Ya Yi Duo by Qian Mu showed her kneeling every ten steps while going up the mountain in Chinese University.
 The first time was a tribute to the college's spirits, the second time a personal struggle between studying and personal development and the third time in the middle of teaching languages.

+Coffee Shop: a Para Site members’ collaboration— 1998

+This exhibition is a collaboration of Para Site members including Patrick Lee, Anthony Leung Po Shan, Leung Chi Wo, Leung Mee Ping, Phoebe Man Ching Ying, Kith Tsang Tak Ping, Sara Wong Chi Hang.